Tanguturi Prakasam: Early life

 Tanguturi Prakasam was born on 23 August 1872 in Vinodarayunipalem, Madras Presidency, British India, into a family of karanams (hereditary accountants) and landholders on the Venkatagiri zamindari estates.
 During the Great Famine of 1876–1878, the family had sold some land to pay revenue taxes.
 Tanguturi Prakasam received his early education locally.

 Following the death of his father when he was eleven years old, Tanguturi's mother was forced to assume the responsibility of earning for the family, leading to financial struggles.
 The family moved to Rajahmundry in 1887 with the assistance of Immaneni Hanumanta Rao Naidu, who served as Tanguturi's mentor.
 Shortly after their arrival, Naidu established the Rajahmundry Hindu Nataka Samajam (lit.
-'Hindu Drama Society of Rajahmundry'), which Tanguturi subsequently joined.
+'Rajahmundry Hindu Drama Society'), which Tanguturi subsequently joined.

 Tanguturi was elected to the Rajahmundry Municipal Council in 1900, eventually assuming its presidency in 1903.
 During his tenure on the council, he developed close associations with a number of Rajahmundry activists who were engaged both with the Indian National Congress (INC; often simply known as "the Congress") and with local district organisations.
 Having qualified as a pleader in 1901, he travelled to the United Kingdom to undertake professional legal training in 1904.
 Upon his return to India, he was called to the bar in 1907 and thereafter relocated to Madras, where he practised as a barrister at the Madras High Court.
 His legal career proved to be highly lucrative.